 The internships are ideal for those interested in a career in public service, environmental science or related areas.

-DNREC hired 17 interns for 2025.
-Most internships began in late May or early June and wrapped up in August.
+DNREC plans to hire up to 20 interns for 2026.
+Most internships will start in May or early June and wrap up in August.

-The summer internship program includes event opportunities for networking with fellow interns as well as key Department staff.
+The summer internship program includes event opportunities for networking with fellow interns and key Department staff, as well as opportunities for reflecting on and sharing the work each intern accomplishes in their role.

-More detailed descriptions of each 2026 internship position, including specific job duties, job requirements, schedules and other information will be posted before applications launch in January 2026.
+More detailed descriptions of each 2026 internship position, including specific job duties, job requirements, schedules and other information is available in PDF documents linked from internship title.

 Work with the DNREC Office of Communications team to develop content, increase brand awareness, engage with constituents and support a wide range of marketing and communications efforts.

-Work with the Planning section to support and advance strategic park planning, GIS mapping and grant initiatives across Delaware’s state parks system.
+Work with the Planning section to support and advance strategic park priority planning, master planning efforts and grant initiatives across Delaware’s state parks system.

 Work with the State Parks Chief of Interpretation to support public programs and interpretive efforts across Delaware State Parks.

-Work with the SAV Program to expand SAV restoration efforts across the state and begin data collection for a long-term surveying effort.
-This position will explore both field work and educational outreach opportunities.
+Work with the SAV Program to expand SAV restoration efforts across the state and continue data collection for a long-term surveying effort.

 Assist the Delaware National Estuarine Research Reserve (DNERR) and Coastal Management Program with research and monitoring projects focusing on tidal marsh ecosystems as well as participatory science projects such as horseshoe crab surveys.

-Provide technical assistance with research, data analysis, project management and support for updating and implementing the Remediation Section’s strategic plan.
+Provide technical assistance with data analysis, historic project data and field surveys with the Remediation Section’s Corrective Action Group.